hncpr1992/leetcode_solutions/README.md

 ***289.Game of Life*** -> <br>
 306.Additive Number -> this problem is determined by the choice of first two numbers (loop), them iterate to end to check conditions<br>
 229.Majority Element II -> Boyer–Moore majority vote algorithm | not related to order of list<br>
-240.Search a 2D Matrix II -> use the sorted attribute of the matrix －－－
+240.Search a 2D Matrix II -> use the sorted attribute of the matrix<br>

-162. Find Peak Element -> binary search<br>
+222. Count Complete Tree Nodes -> dfs, set condition to decide whether it is a complete binary tree in the recursion<nr>
-562. Longest Line of Consecutive One in Matrix ->
+230. Kth Smallest Element in a BST -> inorder traversal + a kind of pattern for meeting a certain condition in traversal<br>